CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 ## known issues ##

-if there is a 64bit and a 32bit version of an application it will add both (on linux at least)
+if there is a 64bit and a 32bit version of an application it will add both (on linux at least)(resolved?)

 There are no icons for shortcuts on linux